felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 > - **Terminology**: Connect Lightspeed K Series to HubRise - Terminology
 > - **FAQ**: Connect Lightspeed K Series to HubRise - FAQ

+For more clarity, when possible, add **Guide** at the end of the title.
+It makes send to include it on all pages, except for the overview and FAQ pages.

 ### Meta Description

 The meta description should use _Sentence Case_ with a full stop at the end.